DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Experiments

 Table~\ref{tab:diagnosis} shows the diagnostic performance where H and N refer to HitRate and NDCG (with complete data).
-Table 6 shows the average training times in seconds per epoch for all models on each dataset.
-Table~\ref{tab:diagnosis} illustrates that DTAAD is capable of detecting abnormalities in the range of $40.87\%$-$62.35\%$, and that DTAAD is able to increase the diagnostic scores of SMD and MSD by $7.5\%$ and $18\%$, respectively, compared to the baseline method.
-Table~\ref{tab:overhead} shows that the training time of DTAAD is $62\%$-$99\%$ below than the baseline methods.
-Instead of sequential inference over a sliding window, we use the Transformer's positional encoding to take the complete sequence as input, and combine a single Transformer encoding layer with a lightweight design of a Dual TCN.
+Table~\ref{tab:overhead} shows the average training and inference time in seconds per epoch for all models on each dataset (we conducted model inferencing immediately after each epoch of training), calculated on the same machine and GPU with the same random seeds.
+Table~\ref{tab:diagnosis} illustrates that DTAAD is capable of detecting abnormalities in the range of $40.87\%$-$62.35\%$ and that DTAAD is able to increase the diagnostic scores of SMD and MSD by $7.5\%$ and $18\%$, respectively, compared to the baseline method.
+Table~\ref{tab:overhead} shows that the training and inference time of DTAAD is $62\%$-$99\%$ below the baseline methods (Given that TranAD's model also belongs to a very lightweight design, its model training and inference time does not significantly differ from the model training time of this paper's model, thus we have not included it in Table~\ref{tab:overhead} for comparison).
+Instead of sequential inference over a sliding window, we use the Transformer's positional encoding to take the complete sequence as input and combine a single Transformer encoding layer with a lightweight design of a Dual TCN.
 This is a strong indication of the lightweight nature of our model and the advantages of having positional encoding.